 It Builds Trust in Your Brand

 One of the first things anyone will want to know about a company is their web address.
 A close second is whether or not that company has a social media account.
-While a website may generally go unchanged for long periods of time, a legitimate social media presence will show constant activity – which tells followers that the company is real, active and ready to serve them.
+While a website may generally go unchanged for long periods of time, a legitimate social media presence will show constant activity – which tells followers that the company is real, active, and ready to serve them.

 It’s Very Cost Effective

-Social Media = Millenials
+Social Media = Millennials

-There is a lot of talk about appealing to the “millennials”.
-That sweet spot Generation Y crowd, the renters in their 20s and 30s.
+There is a lot of talk about appealing to the “millennials”: that sweet spot Generation Y crowd, the renters in their 20s and 30s.
 If there is one demographic where using social media for landlords and property managers is most important, it’s this generation.

 This demographic is very different from the generation before it.
 They are much more involved when it comes to social media, and it matters a lot more to them than any other group.
 Those who are making the decisions usually do so by finding out what their friends, loved ones, and other people have experienced- and they do this using social media outlets.

 Those aged 20-30 are much less likely to be looking at the newspapers for rental listings.
 Instead, they’ll be on Zillow and other sites like it.
 Additionally, anything that’s optimized for mobile is best – if they cannot see your ad, you may get passed over for someone that’s got theirs set up correctly, purely on that alone.

 Social media is now so ingrained in our culture that it isn’t even discussed anymore.
 It’s just accepted as how the world communicates and connects now.

 So how do you use it for your business?
 Based on both research and our own experience, here are a few specific things we recommend.

 Social Media Marketing for Landlords: Create Resident Profiles